 Mass in Running Order (MRO) or Kerb Weight normally includes a 90% full fuel tank, and the driver but no load other than standard equipment and does not include the weight of the tow-bracket.

-Think differently on the road
+Think differently on the road when towing a caravan

 A constant awareness that your caravan is behind you is the most important rule of the road and accidents are often due to complacency.